TENNESSEAN ARTICLE ABOUT ROD FOR VALENTINE’S DAY 2008

 So is the therapist off the hook?
 Does this apply to your marriage?

-(laughing) “If you want to talk to Jane (his wife of 16 years; they have two sons) you can get the real skinny.
+(laughing) “If you want to talk to my wife, you can get the real skinny.
 No, in fact that’s why I believe in this.
-I’m in my second marriage and it was the failure of my first marriage that really attracted me to this, to really understand the failure of my first marriage.
-I wasn’t going to do that again.
-Jane and I have used the principles of what we call conscious relating.
+I have been married twice.
+It was the failure of my first marriage that really attracted me to this, to really understand my part in the failure of that marriage.
+I did not want to do that again.
+I have used the principles of what we call conscious relating.
 There’s a tool kit you can get to unlock what we call the fright/flight mechanism, where that more primitive part of our brain. . .

 (He holds fist up to represent the brain.)